Particular/docs.particular.net/servicecontrol/servicecontrol-instances/index.md

 ---
 title: ServiceControl instances
-reviewed: 2021-04-06
+reviewed: 2021-04-20
 component: ServiceControl
 related:
 - servicecontrol/import-failed-messages
 ---

 ServiceControl instances collect and analyze data about the endpoints that make up a system and the messages flowing between them.
-This data is exposed to [ServiceInsight](/serviceinsight/) and [ServicePulse](/servicepulse/) via an HTTP API and SignalR, and via [external integration events](/servicecontrol/contracts.md).
+This data is exposed to [ServiceInsight](/serviceinsight/) and [ServicePulse](/servicepulse/) by an HTTP API and is exposed for other uses by [external integration events](/servicecontrol/contracts.md).

 NOTE: The ServiceControl HTTP API is designed for use by ServicePulse and ServiceInsight only and may change at any time.
 Use of this HTTP API for other purposes is discouraged.